MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/session-count-plugin.md

 * *Start*: Scalar with value of the analysis start period.
 * *End*: Scalar with value of the analysis end period.
 * *Bin*:  scalar constant value of session analysis step period.
 * *LookBackWindow*: scalar constant value representing session lookback period.
-If the id from `IdColumn` appears in a time window within `LookBackWindow` - the session is considred to be an existing, if it does not - the session is considered to be new.
+If the id from `IdColumn` appears in a time window within `LookBackWindow` - the session is considered to be an existing, if it does not - the session is considered to be new.
 * *dim1*, *dim2*, ...: (optional) list of the dimensions columns that slice the session count calculation.

 **Returns**